 Continuing this weeks Relaxation Theme…

-You’ve, no doubt, heard the phrase “Find your quiet place”.
-It’s typically used when someone needs to “regroup”, “calm down”, or “unwind”.
+“Find your quiet place”.
+A phrase typically used when someone needs to “regroup”, “calm down”, or “unwind”.
 The place in question, in these instances, is actually a “frame of mind” as opossed to an actual physical location.

 By contrast, what I’m suggesting today is the importance of finding a PHYSICAL quiet place in your home.
 A place where you can retreat to relax your body, refresh your spirit, and renew your mind.
 Somewhere you can shed the cares and stresses of the world layer by layer.